PetroShevchenko/libcoapcpp/README.md

 ## Examples
 All provided examples will be compiled together with the library after running build.sh.
-There are the binaries of the examples in libcoapcpp/build/examples/bin.
+There are the binaries of the examples in libcoapcpp/build directory.